Spending means paying money for things and experiences. Habits are regular practices often hard to give up or change.

 Every day we are faced with hundreds of choices, and it is impossible to consciously think about all of them.
 Spending habits are easy to get into, but they are not always beneficial.
 Financial situations often change and what once was affordable may no longer be affordable or perhaps it never was in the first place.

-When you’ve figure out your spending habits, you can strengthen your good habits with rewards.
+When you’ve figured out your spending habits, you can strengthen your good habits with rewards.
 You can also create a plan to break bad spending habits by making small adjustments in how you use your time, how you surf the internet and what emails you receive that may cause you to impulse buy.